top of page

 Emma Oliveras

 Emma is a senior at Florida State University, majoring in Psychology and minoring in General Business.
 She joined the Keel lab as a DIS student in January of 2024 to understand risk factors that influence eating pathology.
-After two years in the Keel lab, she adopted the role of Research Assistant Intern in Spring of 2026 through the InternFSU program.
-Additionally, Emma is a part of the Joiner lab, gaining hands-on experience on understanding the cognitive risk factors pertaining to the interpersonal theory of suicide.
-Emma is a secretary in the campus organization Realizing Everyone’s Need for Emotional Wellness (RENEW) and a student ambassador in the National Association of Anorexia Nervosa and Associated Disorders (ANAD) FSU.
-After graduation, Emma aspires to seek a PhD in Clinical Psychology in pursuit of becoming a Clinical Psychologist.
+After two years in the Keel lab, she adopted the role of Research Assistant Intern in the Spring of 2026 through the InternFSU program.
+Additionally, Emma is a part of the Joiner lab, gaining hands-on experience in understanding the cognitive risk factors pertaining to the interpersonal theory of suicide.
+Emma is a secretary in the campus organization Realizing Everyone’s Need for Emotional Wellness and a student ambassador in the National Association of Anorexia Nervosa and Associated Disorders at FSU.
+After graduation, Emma aspires to seek a PhD in Clinical Psychology to conduct research on risk factors that influence the onset of self-injurious thoughts and behaviors.